JanKoloska/JanKoloska/README.md

 Now, after one year in this position, I’ve learned a great deal about:
 - The internal projects in our department
-- C# programming and software development
+- More about C# programming and software development
 - Database programming with T-SQL
 - Designing reports using SQL Server Reporting Services (SSRS)
 - Creating SQL Server Integration Services (SSIS) packages